jesse-stew/portfolio-class/week2/week2.md

 ### Supporting Materials (For After Class)
 * [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/HTML)
 * [Great article about the importance of balance](http://alistapart.com/blog/post/overwhelmed-by-code)
-* also make sure they have access to a pdf of the slides
+* also make sure students have access to a pdf of the slides

 ### Homework
 * Finish coding the HTML of all three pages of your website.
-* Bonus: continue practicing in your html-practice folder.
+* Bonus: continue practicing in your practice folder.
 * Extra Bonus: read articles that will be emailed out.